awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/4_Data_Collection_Cloud_Formation_Modules.md

 3. Choose **Template is ready** and **Upload a template file** and upload the updated main.yaml file.
 Click **Next** and continue through to deployment.

+4. If needed add the IAM Policy needed to the Management Role crated in section 2 buy adding a new policy section to the Management CloudFormation.